Ekaterina Adlerberg: Biography

 Ekaterina Nikolaevna was the daughter of pomeshchik, guard ensign Nikolai Petrovich Poltavtsev (1769–1849) and Daria Alexeevna Pashkova (1798–1842), owner of the Pashkov House.
 On her father's side, she was a descendant of Ignatius Poltavtsev, a court singer who was ennobled by Empress Elizabeth.

 The Poltavtsevs had six daughters and four sons.
 Natalia (1815–1896), was distinguished by an original life style and was not married, Elizabeth (1816–1866), married Adjutant General Nikolai Trofimovich Baranov, Zinaida (1819–1854), died of consumption in Rome unmarried.
 The youngest three daughters were raised at the Smolny Institute.
 In 1842, the second youngest, Olga (1823–1880) left the institute and soon married Dmitri Skobelev.
 In 1845, the youngest, Anna (1825–1904), received a code upon graduation and later married the master of ceremonies Andrei Zherebtsov.

 All of the children were born and raised on their father's estate in the village of Saltykovo.
 In 18330, they moved to the Bolshoye Gagarino estate.
 At the end of 1833, Daria Alekseevna and her children moved to Moscow, where she was 'received very coldly in society and treated very condescendingly'.
 In 1836, she moved again with her family to Saint Petersburg, where she enrolled her daughters in the Smolny Institute.

 Ekaterina Nikolaevn graduated from the institute in 1839 and on 15 March of the same year, she was accepted as a maid of honour to the court of Grand Duchess Maria Nikolaevna.
 Her sister Elizabeth, a cunning woman, managed to arrange a very profitable match for Ekaterina, her husband's cousin, Count Alexander Vladimirovich Adlerberg (1818–1888), the closest friend of Tsarevich Alexander.
 Their wedding took place on 17 July 1842, in the Church of Saints Peter and Paul in Petergof.

-The house of the Countess (or 'Katish' as she was called by those around her) was one of the most fashionable and famous in Saint Petersburg.
-It was considered a great honour to enter it.
-A great lover of music, on Tuesdays during the winter season, she hosted musical evenings and receptions where one could hear all the famous singers and musicians who were visiting the capital.
+The house of the Countess (or 'Katish' as she was called by those around her) was renowned in Saint Petersburg.
+A great lover of music, on Tuesdays during the winter season, she hosted musical evenings and receptions attended by singers and musicians who were visiting the capital.
 The countess herself performed romances and folk songs.
 According to Anna Tyutcheva, 'she became a different person when she sang, her whole being was transformed; from vulgar and cutesy, she became graceful and spiritual'.